jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 ... builds and runs npm install (with no packages yet)...
 ```

-The chat app requires express, so let's `npm install` it with `--save` to save the dependency to our `package.json` and update `package-lock.json` accordingly:
+The chat app requires express, so let's get a shell in the container and `npm install` it with `--save` to save the dependency to our `package.json` and update `package-lock.json` accordingly:

 ```shell
 $ docker-compose run --rm chat bash